IAAR-Shanghai/Awesome-Attention-Heads/README.md

 > \[!IMPORTANT\]
 >
-> 🌟 **Star Us!** If you find our work helpful, please consider staring our GitHub to stay updated with the latest content in this Awesome repo!🌟
+> - 🌟 **Star Us!** If you find our work helpful, please consider staring our GitHub to stay updated with the latest content in this Awesome repo!
 >
-> :computer: **About this repo.** This is a platform to get the latest research on different kinds of LLM's Attention Heads.
-Also, we released a survey based on these fantastic works. :computer:
+> - **About this repo.** This is a platform to get the latest research on different kinds of LLM's Attention Heads.
+Also, we released a survey based on these fantastic works.
 >
+> - If you want to **cite our work**, here is our bibtex entry: [CITATION.bib](./CITATION.bib).
+>
-> ✏️ If you only want to see the related paper list, please jump directly to [here](#lastest-papers). ✏️
+> - If you only want to see the related **paper list**, please jump directly to [here](#lastest-papers).

 ## 📢 News
 - **[2024/09/06]** Our survey paper is available on the arXiv platform: https://arxiv.org/abs/2409.03752.